Fourteen Days Across Bohemia and Moravia

 Where to Stay Tonight

-Brno city center (Same hotel as previous night)
+Brno center (Same hotel as previous nights)

 Morning